Kartaverse/.github/profile/README.md

 # Social Media

+## GitHub Repos

+The [Kartaverse repositories](https://github.com/Kartaverse) are available on GitHub.

 ## Facebook Group

 Check out the [KartaVR Facebook Group](https://www.facebook.com/groups/kartavr) if you want to read the latest Kartaverse news, or talk directly with other  users.

+## Reddit Group

+Check out the [r/Kartaverse Reddit](https://www.reddit.com/r/Kartaverse/).
+This Reddit community is where you can ask technical questions about immersive media post-production, and get answers to all things KartaVR, Vonk Ultra, and XR related.

-## Kartaverse Blog
+## Medium Blog

 The [Kartaverse Blog](https://medium.com/@andrewhazelden) is hosted on Medium.

-## Kartaverse Technical Support
+## Google Group

-Technical support for Kartaverse is handled by the official [Kartaverse Google Group](https://groups.google.com/g/kartaverse/).
-If you've got a question about 360VR and immersive workflows in Resolve and Fusion Standalone, the Kartaverse User Group is the place to get it answered.
+Technical support for Kartaverse is typically handled by the [Kartaverse Google Group](https://groups.google.com/g/kartaverse/).
+If you've got a usage question about 360VR and immersive workflows in Resolve and Fusion Standalone, the Kartaverse Google Group is the place to get it answered.